DMW2151/big-rutabaga/_posts/2020-03-22-tileserver.md

 There was room to improve the performance of the query I was using.
 I was routinely seeing request times of ~200ms on the db to generate a tile.
 This could be improved with an instance with better CPU and working memory, or a simpler query.
 I elected to create a pseudo-topological model of each geometry to help keep query speed high and tile size low.

-Each block/blockgroup in the dataset contains a polygon, adjacent polygons intersect on their shared edge, but the server returns the common edge twice.
+Each block/blockgroup in the data contains a polygon, adjacent polygons intersect on their shared edge, but the server returns the common edge twice.
 If I decompose the shape to edges, drop shared edges, and then only return relevant edges instead of entire geometries, the responses could be up to 50% smaller.
 Furthermore, this procedure allows for simplifying lines in a way that does not cause gaps.
-In effect, it is a laymen's implementation of the POSTGIS Topology module's [recommendation](https://trac.osgeo.org/postgis/wiki/UsersWikiSimplifyPreserveTopology) for simplifying adjacent shapes.
+In effect, it is a layman's implementation of the PostGIS Topology module's [recommendation](https://trac.osgeo.org/postgis/wiki/UsersWikiSimplifyPreserveTopology) for simplifying adjacent shapes.

 To get this effect, I ran the following on each table in the DB.
 Note that the below ignores exterior edges or data associated with each edge (this can be easily included w. small modifications)